-- o If documents are not blocked together, and time allows, interleave sheets with absorbent paper and place flat in freezer bags. - o For paper documents, interleave sheets with absorbent paper and place flat in freezer bags.
+- o If documents are not blocked together, and time allows, interleave sheets with absorbent paper and place flat in freezer bags. - Remove corner staples, paper clips and any other metal fasteners if time allows.
+Don't remove binding staples unless necessary. - For paper documents, interleave sheets with absorbent paper and place flat in freezer bags.
 It may be necessary to place board on freezer shelving before placing bagged documents on top, to prevent wire shelving imprinting wet paper.